 Fish lovers gather at the Beluga for a whale of a time.
 Beluga is one of Cape Town's most established seafood restaurants.
-The sushi, dim sum and sashimi get top marks, and the lamb shank is excellent as well.
-This is a popular restaurant with lots of energy, so if you're looking for quiet romantic evening, maybe not your best bet, (check out Servuga, the sister restaurant instead).
-The bar buzzes at happy hour, and also serves up light fare to wash down a strong cocktail or two.
+The sushi, dim sum, and sashimi get top marks, and the lamb shank is excellent as well.
+This is a popular restaurant with lots of energy, so if you're looking for a quiet romantic evening, maybe not your best bet, (check out Servuga, the sister restaurant instead).
+The bar buzzes at happy hour, and also serves up the light fare to wash down a strong cocktail or two.
 Prices are very reasonable and service is excellent even when the restaurant is filled to capacity.

 Reservations call: 021 418 2948.Continue to 9 of 10 below.

 09 of 10

 Jonkershuis is a wonderful option for those looking for great food, at reasonable prices in a lovely setting.
 The menu consists of mostly light dishes, light pastas, gourmet salads, and spicy Cape Malay specials.
 The burgers are considered among the best in Cape Town.
 In the summer, it's wonderful to enjoy your meal under century old oak trees in the beautiful gardens.
 "Jonkershuis" means “young man's house” and it was a second dwelling typical of all Cape Dutch homesteads, where the eldest son would set up house in anticipation of inheriting the whole.

 Reservations call: 021 794 5128